Les-Aventuriers-Numeriques/railstatus3/README.md

 ### The RSCP server

-First, once started, `server.py` will spawn a thread containing the RSCP server itself, with the clients connection handling logic.
-It will then listen to the specified interface/port for incoming connections.
-For each clients connecting, it will spawn one thread, thus allowing the server to be multi-threaded and non-blocking.
+First, once started, `server.py` will spawn a multi-threaded RSCP server.
 The RSCP protocol used between clients and the server is detailed in the section below.

 ### The HTTP server